lithium-powered/CS162_group/doc/project3.md

 ```

 ### Algorithms:
 We first malloc memory for 64 list_elem_block instances.
 We then use this list as the cache.
 We replace block_read and block_write with our own functions that will check the cache for blocks before going into disk to get them.
 We should have a lock for each individual cached block so that other processes can?t access the block when it is being written to.
 We also implement write back by only writing to disk when we evict a block from the cache.
-We'll also need a clock variable or struct to keep track of the clock.

 ### Synchronization:
 We obviously need synchronization for the cache.
 We will need locks on the blocks to make sure 2 threads aren?t writing to the block at the same time.
-The clock variable or struct will need to be synchronized because two threads should not be trying to change it at the same time.

 ### Rationale:
-Can?t have a lock on the whole cache or else there will be performance issues.
+Can't have a lock on the whole cache or else there will be performance issues.
 Next best thing is to lock on cache elements.
-Might want to put cache as an array for faster access.
-We would have to test out different sizes for the number of chances a cached block gets before being up for eviction.

 ## Task 2: